mattekudacy/ELIFAI_V2/readme.md

 ## Overview

 ELIFAI is an interactive and educational project designed to provide users with informative and playful responses to a variety of questions.
 It was inspired from the ELI5(Explain like I'm 5) subreddit.
-This project was submitted as a prototype for the <b>lablab: NextGen GPT AI Hackathon</b> This document also serves as a comprehensive guide to help users understand the features, architecture, and usage of ELIFAI.
+This project was submitted as a prototype for the **lablab: NextGen GPT AI Hackathon** This document also serves as a comprehensive guide to help users understand the features, architecture, and usage of ELIFAI.

 ## Features